nauam/nauam.github.com/docs/en/user-guide/jobs.md

 policy you define declaring how users are given privileges to read, create, edit, run and kill Jobs.

-QW Control lets you organize and execute Jobs and observe the progress as the Job is running.
+lets you organize and execute Jobs and observe the progress as the Job is running.
 You can view a list of the currently running Jobs or drill down to see the output of individual executing steps.
 Job executions can also be aborted if they need to be stopped.